OGSarah/Culinary-Catalog/README.md

   <h1 style="display: inline-block; vertical-align: middle;">Culinary Catalog</h1>
 </div>

-A modern iOS recipe management app built with SwiftUI that seamlessly integrates CoreData and async/await networking to provide a smooth, responsive recipe browsing experience.
+A very simple iOS recipe management app built with SwiftUI that seamlessly integrates CoreData and async/await networking to provide a smooth, responsive recipe browsing experience.
 The app fetches and displays recipe data from a remote API, allowing users to explore, search, and interact with a comprehensive collection of culinary inspirations.

 ## Screenshots